 In this let us see how to install and configure QEMU in Ubuntu 14.04 LTS, and how to create and manage virtual machines.

 QEMU is available in the default repositories of Ubuntu.
-So, we can install it with front-end tool Virt Manager using command:
+So, we can install it with front-end tool Virt Manager using the command:

 sudo apt-get install qemu-kvm qemu virt-manager virt-viewer libvirt-bin